shri30/ProcessPool/README.md

 Framework to create a Pool of processes in Java.
 Ideal for memory intensive operations for your application.
 The process pooler works by creating pool of processes and excutes each of the submitted task in a seperate JVM there by increasing the throughput of the application.
 The process pool also provides Web UI for monitoring the status of the process in the pool.

+Advantages:
+	No need to explicitaly check the status of the process.
+	Can be used to concurrently access pool from mutliple threads within a main process Reuse the JVM to run different tasks there by increasing the the peformance Print all the child processes outputstream to parent process outputstream (In dev mode)

 Features:

 	-Interprocess communication managed internally by the framework.